fish-marina/marina/docs/en-US/Packages.md

 ## `uninstall`

-The `uninstall` hook will be triggered before a package is removed via `omf remove <pkg>`.
+The `uninstall` hook will be triggered before a package is removed via `mar remove <pkg>`.
 Scripts for this hook must be located at `hooks/uninstall.fish`.

 Inside this hook, you can access two package-related variables: